 Wärtsilä Corporation is a Finnish listed company organised under the laws of Finland and domiciled in Helsinki.
 The address of its registered office is John Stenbergin ranta 2, 00530 Helsinki.
 Wärtsilä Corporation is the parent company in Wärtsilä Group.

-In 2014, Wärtsilä’s net sales totalled EUR 4.8 billion with approximately 17,700 employees.
-The company has operations in over 200 locations in nearly 70 countries around the world.
-Wärtsilä is listed on the Nasdaq Helsinki, Finland.
+In 2015, Wärtsilä’s net sales totalled EUR 5 billion with approximately 18,800 employees.
+The company has operations in over 200 locations in more than 70 countries around the world.
+Wärtsilä is listed on the Nasdaq Helsinki.

 Basis of preparation

 The consolidated financial statements are prepared in accordance with the International Financial Reporting Standards (IFRS) by applying IAS and IFRS standards and their SIC and IFRIC interpretations, which were in force on 31 December 2015.
 International Financial Reporting Standards refer to the standards, and their interpretations, approved for application in the EU in accordance with the procedures stipulated in the EU’s regulation (EC) No. 1606/2002 and embodied in Finnish accounting legislation and the statutes enacted under it.
 The notes to the consolidated financial statements also comply with the Finnish accounting and corporate legislation.

 Reporting is based on the historical cost convention.
 Exceptions are the available-for-sale financial assets, the financial assets and liabilities at fair value through the statement of income, hedged items under fair value hedging and the cash-settled share-based payment transactions which are measured at fair value.
 The figures are in millions of euros.

 No new or updated IFRS standards have been adopted in 2015.

 Management judgement and use of estimates